playboySeductor/Blockchain-Basic-App/readme.md

 There is no owner of the contract, and anyone can put his/her art for sale and tokenize it or buy it.
 If at any point the frontend application is censored down, the contract is untouched as it is stored on-chain along with IPFS hash.

-**BASIC INFRASTRUCTURE**
+😎😎**BASIC INFRASTRUCTURE**😎😎

-1)Get USD/MATIC Price Feed with Chainlink.
+👉Get USD/MATIC Price Feed with Chainlink.

-2)Upload Art file to IPFS.
+👉Upload Art file to IPFS.

-3)Recieve IPFS hash.
+👉Recieve IPFS hash.

-4)Bundle all TX details, sign and complete with Portis.
+👉Bundle all TX details, sign and complete with Portis.

-5)Store art item auction on Matic Network where auction smart contract is deployed.
+👉Store art item auction on Matic Network where auction smart contract is deployed.

 **FUTURE SCALIBILITY**

-1)In future we plan to use Pinata to store all the metadata of our NFT off-chain and Biconomy to make the first transaction gasless for a user.
+✌In future we plan to use Pinata to store all the metadata of our NFT off-chain and Biconomy to make the first transaction gasless for a user.
 We will also implement DAO for contract changes and product development and create upgradable contracts through proxy pattern.

-2)We are working on to increase the decentralization as much as possible to prevent any sort of extra storage rather than blockchain itself
+✌We are working on to increase the decentralization as much as possible to prevent any sort of extra storage rather than blockchain itself

-**CHALLENGES ENCOUNTERED AND RESOLVED**
+😎😎**CHALLENGES ENCOUNTERED AND RESOLVED**😎😎

-1)*RE-ENTREANCY ATTACK*-It was prevented by using a withdrawal-pattern design decision where the logic is implemented first and transfer is done at last.
+🎭*RE-ENTREANCY ATTACK*-It was prevented by using a withdrawal-pattern design decision where the logic is implemented first and transfer is done at last.

-2)*DDoS ATTACK*-We went through functions to check no fallback function or any other function can be exploited
+🎭*DDoS ATTACK*-We went through functions to check no fallback function or any other function can be exploited

-3)*Decentralized storage*-We did not want a centralized point of control and failure hence we opted for IPFS.
+🎭*Decentralized storage*-We did not want a centralized point of control and failure hence we opted for IPFS.

-4)*Decentralized Price-Feed and Easy Onboarding*-Chainlink was integrated for getting price feed of Matic/USD.

-We used Portis Wallet for easy integration and user friendly UI.
+🎭*Decentralized Price-Feed and Easy Onboarding*-Chainlink was integrated for getting price feed of Matic/USD.We used Portis Wallet for easy integration and user friendly UI.

-5)*High gas fees*-We deployed on Layer-2 solution

-and choose Matic network to reduce gas fees and fasten the transactions
+🎭*High gas fees*-We deployed on Layer-2 solutionand choose Matic network to reduce gas fees and fasten the transactions

-6)*Bots bidding*-Just like centralized exchanges are filled with bots which manupilate the price, same can be the case with NFTs.
+🎭*Bots bidding*-Just like centralized exchanges are filled with bots which manupilate the price, same can be the case with NFTs.
 We set a minimum increment which is set by seller.